SAP/sap-customer-data-cloud-accelerator/README.md

 Using the different options of the preview will enable the user to control what he wants to see or filter.

-<origin> will retrieve the settings that are available on the `source` or `deploy` inside the `cdc-accelerator.json`.
+-   `<origin>`: Retrieves the settings available on the `source` or `deploy` inside the `cdc-accelerator.json`.

-<useLocalWebSdk> will use the local webSdk.js code that is inside the build/ directory.
+-   `<useLocalWebSdk>`: Uses the local webSdk.js code that is inside the build/ directory.

-<useLocalScreenSets> will use the local screensets.js code that is inside the build/ directory
+-   `<useLocalScreenSets>`: Uses the local screensets.js code that is inside the build/ directory.

-<filter> will be what was defined above, with the specific apiKeys and screens/email.
+-   `<filter>`: Defines what was configured above, including specific apiKeys and screens/email.

-<lang> will define the language of the screen-sets, it can be changed accordingly to the user preference.
+-   `<lang>`: Defines the language of the screen-sets, which can be changed according to user preference.

 ```sh
   preview